 Reaffirm your love every single day.
 Tell your partner you love them.
 Give a hug or a kiss or an embrace.
 It’s so simple to do, yet so many couples miss out on it.
 Simple little tokens of love provide a constant reaffirmation of your relationship, plus they ensure that you’ll never feel regret if something unthinkable happens.

-Here are some earlier thoughts on tactics for a successful marriage, though they’re not financial in nature.
+earlier thoughts on tactics for a successful marriage, though they’re not financial in nature.

 Got any good, reasonable, frugal advice for people getting started in their marriage?
 Please leave them in the comments.